rlucente-se-jboss/basic-auth-gateway-customization/README.md

 # basic-auth-gateway-customization

-This includes 2 parts:
+## This includes 2 pieces
-    - A customized Gateway
+    1) A customized Gateway
-    - A webservice that has basic-auth enabled
+    2) A webservice that has basic-auth enabled

 ## To run the Gateway
   1) fork this repo